1. What is a “flipped classroom” and how does SummitU fit that model?

 - Equalized chapter lengths (around 10,000 words each) for easier assignment and pacing.

 - We’ve made the whole thing digital.
 This allows for easy navigation, note taking, real time search, instant assignment updates, and much more.

 - You can see a the digital textbook in action in the video below:

-We’re so glad you are taking the time to check out the new, groundbreaking SummitU app!
+You can sign up for a six week trial of the digital course here.
 Keep an eye on your inbox for login instructions and credentials.
-If your credentials do not arrive within 3 business days, please alert us at: email@example.com
+If your credentials do not arrive within 3 business days, please alert us at: firstname.lastname@example.org

 The videos below will give you some starting points for different materials within the app:

 4. Is there a Homeschool version of SummitU?